TotallyInformation/TotallyInformation/README.md

+Totally Information is a trading name used by Julian Knight.
+Professionally, I am a Senior Enterprise Architect & the Lead Technology Assessor for NHS England.

-🔭 In my very limited spare time, I’m currently working on [node-red-contrib-uibuilder](https://github.com/TotallyInformation/node-red-contrib-uibuilder).
+🔭 In my very limited spare time, I’m currently mostly working on [node-red-contrib-uibuilder](https://github.com/TotallyInformation/node-red-contrib-uibuilder) and my [web components library](https://github.com/TotallyInformation/web-components).
 A really simple way to create data-driven web apps with the help of [Node-RED](https://nodered.org/), a low-code programming tool for creating event-driven applications.

-Professionally, I am an Enterprise Architect for NHS England.
-Check out our [IT Standards](https://nhsengland.github.io/it-standards/#/) repository.

 ## Key Totally Information Repos